3rww/rainfall-api/README.md

+*NOTE: this repository has been mothballed in favor of a new Rainfall API.
+See https://3rww.github.io/api-docs/ for the legacy and new rainfall API documentation.*

 # 3RWW Rainfall API (experimental)

 > A clean API for 3RWW's immense trove of historical rainfall data for Allegheny County